TrashAdc/PDS/weely log.md

 Ryan: Researched how to use Box2D for collision and easy physics (its taking a long time sry) https://github.com/libgdx/libgdx/wiki/box2d#sprites-and-bodies

 Sarath:Began to put data into game database, learning how to implement knockback with Box2D.

+##Week of 2/6/17
+Ryan: Implemented box2d into a parent character that can move, jump, and double jump on a stage with box2d as well. also started making attacks with hitboxes